 Is Syracuse, where Agathocles ruled, a more stable, a more ordered, and a more secure place?
 And if that is so, isn’t that cruelty well used?

-The example that Machiavelli gives is one of those that his audience would know better than we do, unless we’re really geared up to classical history—a guy named Agathocles of Syracuse.
-Agathocles is an example of somebody who used cruelty well, did it early, did it all at once, and got on with things.
+The example that Machiavelli gives is one of those that his audience was more familiar with than today’s readers unless we’re very familiar with classical history—a guy named Agathocles of Syracuse.
+Agathocles is an example of somebody who used cruelty well, did it early, all at once, and got on with things.
 Machiavelli says both people and God will forgive that kind of cruelty.
-Again, we have to ask, “What did it lead to?
+We have to ask, “What did it lead to?
 What did it permit or make more likely to happen?”
-Is Syracuse, where Agathocles ruled, a more stable, a more ordered, and a more secure place?
-And if that is so, isn’t that cruelty well used, Machiavelli asks?
-Or, do we simply say cruelty is always unjust and leads to bad consequences—that’s certainly what Cicero would say—and therefore, once we hear cruelty, we already know where to classify this guy—bad guy, tyrant, whatever label we want to put on it.
+Is Syracuse, where Agathocles ruled, a more stable, more ordered, and more secure place?
+If that is so, isn’t that cruelty well used, Machiavelli asks?
+Or, do we simply say cruelty is always unjust and leads to bad consequences.
+That’s certainly what Cicero would say.
+Therefore, once we hear cruelty, we already know where to classify this man—bad guy, tyrant, or whatever label we want to put on it.

 Learn more: Machiavelli’s The Art of War